Hillsborough County Fire Rescue officials brought some local residents to safety after...

 Since then, they've coped with a downpour from Hurricane Debby in August and the wrath of Hurricane Helene, which ripped roof shingles off their home while passing through Florida two weeks ago.

-Marchese said the residence is in an evacuation zone but she and her husband didn't leave because of Cooper, their 105-pound yellow Labrador retriever.
+Marchese said the residence is in an evacuation zone, but she and her husband didn't leave because of Cooper, their 105-pound yellow Labrador retriever.
 Going to a storm shelter required a pet crate, which Marchese said they didn't have.
 Instead of leaving, she and her husband hunkered down with Cooper, covering all the windows and taking refuge in the middle of the house.

 "We were all packed and ready to go.
 But the shelter would not take my dog, and I'm not leaving my dog," Marchese said.

-About 10 miles away in Dunedin, also in Pinellas County, no gas was available and groceries were hard to find Thursday, according to Jennifer McGoldrick, 40, a Rockville Centre native who has lived in Florida for 7 years.
+About 10 miles away in Dunedin, also in Pinellas County, no gas was available and groceries were hard to find Thursday, according to Jennifer McGoldrick, 40, a Rockville Centre native who has lived in Florida for seven years.

 McGoldrick said Thursday afternoon her home had no electricity and both a tree and a power line had fallen on it.

-"I’ve never heard so many booms ... from downed transformers than I did last night," said McGoldrick, whose roof also lost several shingles.
+"I’ve never heard so many booms ... from downed transformers, than I did last night," said McGoldrick, whose roof also lost several shingles.
 "The howls of the wind were very scary.
 It was almost like an angry growl."

 Annette Paone, 70, a Westbury native who lives in Land O' Lakes in Pasco County, said Thursday she was thankful her home wasn't in the direct line of destruction.
-Her exterior fence and landscaping suffered minor damage.
+Her fence and landscaping suffered minor damage.

 "It was so stressful," Paone said.
 "But I am grateful."